This page is for customers, if you’re a financial adviser, our adviser centre can provide all the information you need.

-Contractors, Partners of a partnership, Members of a Limited Liability Partnership (LLP) and sole traders (as owners of their own business) are not eligible to be covered under a Relevant Life Plan and this is because they are not an employee.
+Partners of a partnership, Members of a Limited Liability Partnership (LLP) and sole traders (as owners of their own business) are not eligible to be covered under a Relevant Life Plan and this is because they are not an employee.

 Is a relevant life policy tax deductible?

 A relevant life insurance can help both employees and employers reduce their tax liability.
-Both the employer and the employee will avoid paying National Insurance contributions, and because the relevant life insurance is owned and paid for by the business, policy premiums should count as a tax deductible business expense.
+Both the employer and the employee will not pay National Insurance contributions, and because the relevant life insurance is owned and paid for by the business, policy premiums should count as a tax deductible business expense.
 As long as the premiums are being paid 'wholly and exclusively' for the purposes of the business.

 A Relevant Life Plan should not incur a Pensions Lifetime Allowance Charge, because under the current tax rules it does not count towards the annual or lifetime pension allowances.

 In the event of a valid claim being made, the cash sum paid out should be free from UK Income Tax, National Insurance and Capital Gains Tax.
 When the employer sets up a Relevant Life policy written in to trust, the benefits paid should not form part of the deceased's estate so should not be liable for Inheritance Tax.